AmericasSea

 Louisiana Firm to Deliver Polar Icebreaker for US Coast Guard

-The US Coast Guard has awarded maritime transportation company Offshore Service Vessels LLC a contract to provide a commercially available icebreaker ship to support missions in polar regions.
+The US Coast Guard has contracted maritime transportation company Offshore Service Vessels to provide a commercially available icebreaker ship to support missions in polar regions.

-Under the $125-million project, the Louisiana-based company will hand over and reactivate its anchor-handling tug supply vessel, the MV Aiviq, corresponding modifications, technical data, spare parts, certifications, and training.
+Under the $125-million project, the Louisiana-based firm will hand over and reactivate its anchor-handling tug supply vessel, the MV Aiviq, corresponding modifications, technical data, spare parts, certifications, and training.

 The system’s condition and additional requirements will be evaluated in preparation for its full operational capability upon delivery.